vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 ~~~~
 {: #SDNsce title='SDN scenario' artwork-align="center"}

 {{SDNsce}} illustrates the hierarchical relationship between the OSS, SDN controller and the network elements.
-Typically, the OSS serves as the central management system responsible for overseeing the entire network.
+Typically, the OSS acts as the central management system responsible for overseeing the entire network.
 Similarly, an orchestrator acts with a similar role in scenarios like network slicing.
 The SDN controller, positioned in the middle, acts as an intermediary, facilitating communication and coordination between the OSS and the network elements.
-The network elements at the bottom are directly controlled and configured by the SDN controller.
+At the bottom, the network elements are directly controlled and configured by the SDN controller.
 This archicture enables efficient translation of high-level network policies into device-specific configurations, ultimately streamlining network management and decoupling the systems from the network evolution.

-Device models like ietf-routing-policy {{!RFC8349}}, ietf-bgp-policy {{I-D.ietf-idr-bgp-model}} or ietf-access-list {{!RFC8519}} were defined to be applicable in the South-Bound Interface (SBI)of the SDN controller.
-Therefore, they do not have network concepts to make them applicable in the North-Bound Interface (NBI) of the SDN controller.
+Device models like "ietf-routing-policy" {{!RFC8349}}, "ietf-bgp-policy" {{I-D.ietf-idr-bgp-model}} or "ietf-access-list" {{!RFC8519}} were defined to be applicable in the South-Bound Interface (SBI) of the SDN controller.
+Ts a result, these models do not inherently possess the necessary network concepts to make them directly applicable in the NBI of the SDN controller.

-The work in IETF can be directed to create network models for each device model or create a generic reusable structure for each model.
-This document proposes a reusable structure following the second approach.
+Within the scope of the IETF, efforts can be focused on two approaches when it comes to creating network models for device models.
+The first approach involves creating network models specific to each device model, while the second approach entails developing a generic and reusable structure for all models.
+This document puts forth a proposal for a reusable structure, aligning with the latter approach.

 ## Terminology and Notations